simenkid/dissolve-chunks/README.md

 ### .Rule()

 This method returns the [*rule object (ru)*](#Rule_Object) which is a singleton in **DChunks**.
 The rule object provides you with many pre-installed rules and two useful methods.
 You can use `ru.squash()` to combine some parsing rules into a single one, and use `ru.clause()` to define you own parsing rule.

 ### .join(rules)

-This chainable method allows you to concant the rules sequentially.
+This chainable method allows you to concat the rules sequentially.
 The argument `rules` can be a single rule or an array of rules.

 ### .compile([option])

 After all the rules are joined in the parsing process, just invoke the method `.compile()` to get your parser.
-The option is used to contol whether the parser will keep parsing binaries written to it.
+The option is used to control whether the parser will keep parsing binaries written to it.
 The default option is `{ once: false }`.
-If your paser only do the parsing once, you can set the attribute once to `true`.
+If your parser only do the parsing once, you can set the attribute once to `true`.

 <br>